meltwater/tau/README.md

 - Write debuggable examples with configurable options and arguments.
 - Linting with the [JavaScript Standard Style] and [JSON Lint].
 - Automatically lint on changes with [gulp].
-- Futuristic unit testing with [AVA].
+- Futuristic debuggable unit testing with [AVA].
 - Code coverage reporting with [Istanbul], [nyc], and [Codecov].
 - Continuous testing and automated package publishing with [CircleCI].
 - [Keep a CHANGELOG].